I'm talking today with Brandon Nozaki Miller, aka Electric Cowboy, about his Zero electric motorcycle.

 The DS would perhaps be considered the enduro of the electric motorcycle world giving both great on road performance as well as great performance and handling off road with excellent power delivery whenever you want it.
 It has higher suspension, semi knobby tires, and like the rest of the street models, both an eco and sport mode allowing hard riding or distance riding with the ability to recoup some of the battery with regenerative braking/deceleration.
 The XU is basically a toned down version of the S with a smaller battery pack and somewhat less power, it is a perfect commuter/around town bike for people just looking to get around quickly and easily.

-My real specialty in the Zero bikes though is the Zero S.
+My real specialty in the Zero electric motorcycles though is the Zero S.

 The Zero S is a street bike designed primarily for everyday commuting, but with enough power to carve the canyons and run the track.
 I have taken both the 2011 model and 2012 models to the track several times and really have a blast doing it.
 The S like the DS has two size options a ZF9 (9 kwh) and the ZF6 (6kwh), and the ZF6 is upgradable with an additional battery brick to be the same as a ZF9 if you ever wanted to.
 You will notice it looks similar to the DS, but has a smaller stature and street wheels and tires.